Graduate Student Supervision

 - virtual simulation games for presimulation preparation or full simulation

 - cultural humility, equity, diversity and inclusion in simulation

 - cancer survivorship care guideline dissemination using mobile apps and virtual simulation

 - use of neurofeedback to manage persistent symptoms in cancer survivors

 - technology assisted meditation to manage stress and anxiety in nursing students

 My philosophy of teaching involves providing evidence-based, experiential learning opportunities in a supportive environment.
 With over 20 years medical-surgical nursing experience in various clinical settings, I have been teaching in the undergraduate nursing program since 2001, initially as a clinical instructor and then as the Nursing Lab Coordinator for the Faculty of Health Sciences Patient Simulation Lab, with the responsibility for coordinating all nursing lab and simulation activities.
-Since then I have taught NURS202 Health Assessment and NURS324 Nursing Research, as well as NURS 802 Qualitative Research in the graduate program.
-I currently teach NURS205 Common Health Challenges and Implications for Care I, NURS 492 Cardiac Resuscitation Skills Labs and NURS 898 Project in Evidence-Based Practice.
-I am still actively involved in curriculum development and delivery using simulation for nursing and interprofessional groups of students.
+I currently teach NURS 205 Medical-Surgical Nursing 1; NURS 811 Theoretical Bases of Nursing Research; and NURS 898 Project in Evidence-Based Practice.
+I am actively involved in curriculum development and delivery using simulation for nursing and interprofessional groups of students.

 The overall goal of my research program is to advance nursing knowledge that will ultimately impact patient safety and quality of life outcomes through the development and evaluation of educational and knowledge translation interventions for pre-licensure health professional students and practicing healthcare providers.